mrkp/8-a-side/TOURNAMENT_V2_FEATURES.md

 ## Next Steps

 1. Have all players complete skill voting
-2. Run the supplemental draft to distribute ex-Ready Freddie and Karcher players
+2. Run the supplemental draft to distribute players from dropped teams
 3. Generate fixtures for 6-team tournament
 4. Begin matches!